AtlasPublicPolicy/power-bi-embedded/README.md

 ## Description
 This WordPress plugin supports Microsoft Power BI Embedded, including  dashboards, reports, report visuals, Q&A, and tiles.
 Power BI is a sophisticated data analytics software and service package from Microsoft.
 More information on Power BI is available at www.powerbi.com.

 This plugin uses the Power BI REST API to access various types of content and easily embed them on a WordPress site using a shortcode.
-The plugin follows the "app owns data" process as documented by Microsoft [https://docs.microsoft.com/en-us/power-bi/developer/embedding-content](https://docs.microsoft.com/en-us/power-bi/developer/embedding-content).
+The plugin follows the "app owns data" process as documented by Microsoft at [https://docs.microsoft.com/en-us/power-bi/developer/embedding-content](https://docs.microsoft.com/en-us/power-bi/developer/embedding-content).
 See [https://docs.microsoft.com/en-us/power-bi/developer/embedding](https://docs.microsoft.com/en-us/power-bi/developer/embedding) for more information from Microsoft on how to Power BI embed content.

 The plugin relies on Microsoft's JavaScript library for embedding Power BI available on Github here: [https://github.com/Microsoft/PowerBI-JavaScript](https://github.com/Microsoft/PowerBI-JavaScript).